Detecting Gravitational Wave Memory in the Next Galactic Core-Collapse Supernova

+For our D25 model, assuming an optimally-orientated detector, a source distance of 10 kpc, without any data whitening, and using the LVK-O3 noise curve between 10 and 20 Hz, we obtain an SNR of 0.075.
+With the Einstein Telescope (ET) and Cosmic Explorer (CE) projected noise curves integrated from 5 Hz to 20 Hz and 1 Hz to 20 Hz, respectively, we obtain SNRs of 66.324 and 80.545, respectively, which indicate an improvement by at least two orders of magnitude.
+It is not possible, with the 4096 s illustrative data set we use in this Letter, to probe smaller FAPs, for all distances, but we plan to do so in future investigations.

 \paragraph{Conclusions} In this Letter, we have shown that, given the secular ramp-up of the linear GW memory in a CCSN and given the use of a Linear Prediction Filter, a matched-template search (similar to the current detection strategy for binary mergers) can be performed to detect the memory {\em using current interferometers} and for the first time confirm an important prediction of general relativity.
+This is our primary finding.

-With a focus on detecting CCSNe, we have shown that, in the absence of a multimessenger detection, our approach would be effective out to a distance of 10 kpc.
+With a focus on detecting CCSNe memory, we have shown that for current detectors our approach would be effective out to a distance of 10 kpc.
 Of course, at these distances a multimessenger detection is expected.
-The detection range afforded by our approach is perhaps best discussed in the context of next-generation interferometers.
-For the Einstein Telescope and Cosmic Explorer, the combination of their reduced noise floor across all frequencies, which is projected to be approximately one order of magnitude in magnitude across the sensitivity band, and the reduction of the low-frequency wall from 10 Hz to below 10 Hz, may enable the detection range of CCSNe---specifically, through the detection of GW memory---out to {\em Mpc distance scales}, necessarily without a concurrent neutrino detection.
+The detection range afforded by our approach could also be considered in the context of next-generation interferometers.
+For the ET and CE, the combination of their reduced noise floor across all frequencies, which is projected to be approximately one order of magnitude in magnitude across the sensitivity band, and the reduction of the low-frequency wall from 10 Hz to below 20 Hz with improved controls noise, may enable the detection range of CCSNe---specifically, through the detection of GW memory---out to Mpc distance scales, necessarily without a concurrent neutrino detection, if a sufficiently low FAP could be achieved with OSWs of the order of days.
+In this case, the results from the matched filter alone, Fig. \ref{fig:injected1}, are to be expected.
+A systematic exploration of this direction, including customized detector characterization, is left for a future publication.